Analyze This: 28 Days Later

-A group of activists have broken into a lab full of chimpanzees with the intention of releasing them - unfortunately, these chimps are infected with "the rage virus."
+A group of animal activists have broken into a laboratory full of chimpanzees, with the intention of releasing them.
+Unfortunately, these chimps are infected with "the rage virus."
 Despite the protest of a scientist, the chimps are released and everyone is killed, ushering humanity into a possible extinction event (5:28).

 28 days later, a young man awakens in a hospital all by himself - our main character, Jim.
 After freeing himself from the medical equipment and finding clothing, Jim wanders around the hospital looking for... well, anybody!
 Fortunately, he manages to find a cache of soda and junk food, but still no people (7:58).

 Jim finally makes his way outside, only to discover the trashed, empty streets of London.
 He continues to wander, reading newspaper headlines and searching for signs of life.
 Another montage of the desolate European streets, this time with haunting music and iconic scenery, hammers home the hopelessness of Jim's situation (10:00).

 Tired of aimlessly wandering, Jim spots a church and heads inside to look for something... anything!
 Upon entering the balcony, Jim sees carnage in the sanctuary below.
 There are bodies everywhere, and what appears to be some lingering survivors.
 Jim calls out to them, but we quickly discover these creatures are no longer human.
 An infected priest attacks Jim, but he manages to fight him off and escape back onto the empty London streets (15:30).